EdD in Higher Education and Social Change

 • Articulate and write a critical and well-informed statement about their field(s) of specialization that includes details and nuances beyond broad generalizations.

-• Articulate and explore several insights and questions about this emerging, interdisciplinary field of “higher education and social change” and about their area(s) of specialization in particular that their review committee considers to be at the level of proficiency and to be promising of leading toward new knowledge and/or practices;
+• Articulate and explore several insights and questions about this emerging, interdisciplinary field of “higher education and social change” and about their area(s) of specialization in particular that their Review Committee considers to be at the level of proficiency and to be promising of leading toward new knowledge and/or practices;

 • Demonstrate the depth and breadth of their perspectives on what they’ve learned, and how they plan to build on this knowledge as they move forward toward their goals; and